-Among the many firewalls available in the security market are the router firewalls.
-Unlike the software firewall, the router firewall attempts and blocks incoming query requests at server level thereby keeping your entire network safe.
+Among the many firewalls available in the security market are router firewalls.
+Unlike the software firewall, the router firewall attempts and blocks incoming query requests at the server level thereby keeping your entire network safe.
 As the router is the endpoint of most networks and is the only point connecting any computer on your network to the Internet, turning on the router firewall keeps your network safe.

-Set up a Router Firewall
+How to set up a Router Firewall

 This article talks about how to set up a router firewall or configure your router for activating the firewall.
 We also take a look at what all ports do you need for regular working.

 Before you can turn on the router firewall, you will need the IP address to get to the configuration page.
 To get the address, open the RUN dialog by pressing Windows Key + R. Type CMD and press Enter.